- Purchase the complete Expat Arrivals Nigeria Guide (PDF)

 For most expats, yes – cars are the most common way of getting around.
 While the thrill and adventure of public transport are relished by some, having one’s own car is vital for safety and comfort, and many expats have a driver who knows their way around navigating the chaotic Nigerian roads.

 What are the schooling options in Nigeria?

 Most expats and well-off Nigerians send their children to an international school, and Lagos and Abuja are home to many of these.
 Education and schooling are highly valued in Nigeria, but the public school system is underfunded.
 Private schools following an international curriculum offer some of the best teaching and learning facilities.
-This does come with a price, however.
+This does come at a high price, however, with tuition and extra costs mounting up quickly.
 Homeschooling is a feasible alternative for parents who are willing and committed to it.